Practice

 Initial discovery call

-A free phone discovery call offers an opportunity to explore whether play therapy feels like the right fit for your child and family.
-It allows space to share concerns, ask questions, and begin forming a picture of your child’s needs.
+A free phone discovery call offers space to explore whether play therapy may be the right fit for your child and family, and to share initial concerns or questions.

 Consultation session